 These are the original wines featured in the tasting in Paris in 1976

-The Montrose is considered to be a often tannic and firm wine upon release, but 1970 produced wines the critics thought would show well upon release.
+The Montrose is considered to be a often tannic and firm wine in its youth, but 1970 produced wines the critics thought would show well upon release.
+Montrose benefits from its deeply dark fruited Cabernet component, and is a global reference point for high quality age-worthy wines.

 Produced by Joe Heitz from the Martha's Vineyard in Oakville.
-This was the fifth release of what was quickly becoming America's most sought after wine.
+This was the fifth release of what was quickly becoming America's most sought after wine as allocations were already necessary by the time of the Judgement of Paris Tasting.
+Shortly after this Heitz would release the legendary 1974 and solidify its reputation for having made some of the best Cabernet Sauvignon's of the 1970's in California.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.